jostylr/literate-programming/lp3.md

 This is the third cycle of literate programming.
 In this cycle, we want to implement directives and subheading directives.
 We will not implement macros at this time.

+## TODO

+make into command line module

+separate file from core in preparation for online version

+write docs and examples

 ## So far (modified)

 Each file can specify the leading character(s) for a substitution, but an underscore will be default.
 To create a file, use FILE: name at the beginning of a line.
 Then all code in that block will define the contents of that file.